Palisand/intro-to-game/README.md

 * Can use keyboard, mouse, or joystick
   * Keyboard functionality implemented (joystick soon)
 * Notes:
-  * Currently written without separate compilation
+  * Score not yet implemented